Updated July 2022.

-Nowadays, houses can remain unoccupied for a variety of reasons, from emigration to lengthy hospital stays to family bereavement.
-However, if they are empty for more than 30 consecutive days, they may be officially classed as an unoccupied home and so require a specialist unoccupied house insurance policy.
+These days, houses can be left unoccupied for a variety of reasons, such as family bereavement, emigration, or lengthy hospital stays.
+If your house is left empty for more than 30 consecutive days however, it may officially be classed as an unoccupied home and require a specialist unoccupied home insurance policy to ensure your property is properly protected.

 Even if your home is to be unoccupied for a relatively short time (for example 3 months), you should contact your insurance provider regarding short-term unoccupied home insurance cover.

-Taking out insurance on an unoccupied house is made even more important by the fact that the damage may worsen under the elements before it’s noticed and repairs are undertaken (though weekly inspections should take place to avoid invalidating your unoccupied house insurance policy).
+Insurance on an unoccupied house is even more important due to the fact this damage may have time to worsen under the elements before it’s noticed and repairs are undertaken (though weekly inspections should be made to avoid invalidating your unoccupied house insurance policy).

 Theft & Vandalism

-As you know, unoccupied houses are often beacons for thieves.
-Though there are methods of deterrence, such as alarms and removing all mail build-up, these are not foolproof.
-Taking out insurance on unoccupied house contents gives you peace of mind.
-It also allows you to replace any stolen contents at a minimal financial cost.
+Unoccupied houses can often be beacons for thieves.
+Though there are methods of deterrence, such as alarms and removing all mail build-up, these are not fool-proof.
+Taking out insurance on unoccupied house contents offers peace of mind, and also allows you to replace any stolen contents at a minimal financial cost.

 Most unoccupied home insurance policies also safeguard your finances in the case of a fire, allowing you to repair both cosmetic and structural damage.
 However, you should ask your chosen provider whether arson is covered – if the fire was suspicious or proven to be deliberately set, financial reparations may not be issued.
 Additionally, the majority of unoccupied house insurance policies cover fire brigade charges up to the value of €2,000.
 As fire brigade charges can be very expensive, this ensures protecting your home doesn’t leave you out of pocket.